dfreese/Gray/doc/commands.md

 ### voxel_src
 ```
-voxel_src [filename] [no voxels xyz] [voxel size xyz] [activity]
+voxel_src [center xyz] [size xyz] [filename] [activity]
 ```
-Creates a voxelized phantom at 0, 0, 0.
-It then loads in a file with a series of values listed as doubles in text.
-Currently does not support being apart of multiple materials.
+Creates a source of a given size and center.
+Uses the image file at filename to create a distribution with the given activity level.
+The image file is described in the file formats doc.
+It is assumed to be aligned to the current axes.

 ### ellipsoid_src
 ```